 Career Services for Graduate Students and Alumni

-The Career Services office as part of CPHPL provides a full range of resources designed to support students and alumni at all points along their career development.
-Career Services manages the Public Health Leadership & Experience Exchange (PHLEX), the School of Public Health’s online platform where you can:
+As part of the RISE Office, Career Services provides a full range of resources designed to support students and alumni at all points along their career development.
+Career Services manages the Public Health Leadership & Experience Exchange (PHLEX), Berkeley Public Health’s online platform where you can:

-- Search for full-time or part-time jobs, fellowships, internships/practicums, GSI/GSR/on-campus positions, and volunteer opportunities.
+- Search for full-time or part-time jobs, fellowships, GSI/GSR/on-campus positions, practicum and volunteer opportunities.

 - Create custom searches, review your application history, and store your resume, cover letter, and other documents.

-- View the calendar to find and sign up for workshops, employer information sessions, and special events.
+- Register for workshops, employer information sessions, and special events.

 For additional questions, please email email@example.com.

-The Diversity Respect Equity Action Multiculturalism Office (DREAM) office is located at 2220 Berkeley Way West.
+The Diversity, Respect, Equity, Action, and Multiculturalism Office (DREAM) is located at 2220 Berkeley Way West (2nd floor).
 The mission of the DREAM Office is to increase diversity in the public health workforce by encouraging students from historically underrepresented or disadvantaged backgrounds to pursue graduate degrees in the health professions.
 We work to reduce barriers to entry into graduate school and to help those interested in working with vulnerable populations to succeed in their goals.

 At the UC Berkeley School of Public Health, we have a longstanding commitment to diversity, equity, and inclusion as pathways to excellence at all levels of the School—via recruiting, mentoring, and inclusively engaging with diverse populations of students, faculty, staff, and community partners.
 To learn more about the UC Berkeley campus wide commitment to diversity, equity, and inclusion, visit the Berkeley Diversity website.